Tips for Navigating the TSA Checkpoint

 When you arrive at the airport, go to the kiosk to get your ticket.
 Have your ticket, state ID, or passport prepared for the TSA officer to verify your identity.

-Note: U.S. Department of Homeland Security requires passengers 18 years of age and older to have a REAL ID to travel after October, 1st 2021.
+Note: U.S. Department of Homeland Security requires passengers 18 years of age and older to have a REAL ID to travel after May 7th, 2025.

 When you are in line, follow someone who looks like they are an expert traveler.
 You can identify that person because they start taking out their laptop or tablet from their bag and taking off their shoes, belt, or watch before arriving at the bins.
 Follow their lead and place your items in the bin.

-4) Know the 3-1-1 liquid rule
+5) Know the 3-1-1 Liquid Rule

 Only wear the essentials when it comes to jewelry and accessories.
 The more you have, the more you will have to take off before going through the metal detector.
 Keep it basic - only wear wedding rings and watches.
 Limit what you carry in your pocket to your car and house keys.
-Try to get rid of your coins before going to the airport so you don't have to fumble around pulling them out of your pocket.

-8) Don't wrap your gifts
+9) Don't wrap your gifts

 Whether it's the holidays or going out of town for a special occasion, don't wrap gifts until you arrive at your destination.
 TSA will unwrap gifts they deem suspicious.
-Keeping them unwrapped will allow officers to go through the contents quickly, plus all that work you put into wrapping the gift won't be wasted.

-9) Wait for your items at the end
+10) Wait for your items at the end

 Reserve Parking Today!